 Tradespeople tend to be self-employed, which means they aren’t protected under anyone else’s PL policy.
-They must organise their own business insurance and take the full financial hit for any area where they’re not covered (for instance tool theft, gadget damage, as well as legal claims).
+They must organise their own business insurance and take the full financial hit for any area where they’re not covered (for instance tool theft or legal claims).

 Also, tradespeople come with hazards and risk as part of the job.
 Whether it’s chemicals, machinery, tools or working at height, your average man or woman working in the trades surrounds themselves with danger on a daily basis.

 All this risk means you’re more likely to accidentally cause harm, damage or injury to people and items around you than someone who barely leaves their office chair all day.